SolarLiner/xay/docs/cli.md

 # CLI usage

-In the following section, replace `xay` by `Dung.CLI` if using binaries compiled from source.
+In the following section, replace `xay` by the appropriate binary name for your project.

+!!! note
+    There may be more options specialized for each language `xay` support.

 ## Global options

     <path>      Path to the project (default: current directory)
     <dest>      Destination folder of the built files (relative to project dir)
                 (default: "build")
-    -c --config Path to the configuration file (default: xayc.yml)
+    -c --config Path to the configuration file (default: xay.yml)

 ## `xay` or `xay generate`